AIM-Harvard/pyradiomics/README.md

 Furthermore, an instruction video is available [here](http://radiomics.io/pyradiomics.html).

 ### Installation

-PyRadiomics is OS independent and compatible with both Python 2.7 and Python >=3.4.
+PyRadiomics is OS independent and compatible with both Python 2.7 and Python 3.4, 3.5 and 3.6.
 As of version 2.0, PyRadiomics releases are also made available on PyPi.
 To install PyRadiomics, ensure you have python installed and run: